freenoth/django-rollback/README.md

 ### Successful rollback conditions
 So rollback will be successfully finished if two conditions are satisfied:
-- state for current commit are stored (if not - use `./manage.py store_migrations_state` command)
+- state for current commit was saved (if not - use `./manage.py save_migrations_state` command)
-- state for specified commit or commit witch relates to specified tag was stored in the past
+- state for specified commit or commit which relates to specified tag was saved in the past